Since 1991, Berkshire TypeGraphic has worked with letters, words, and images to produce creative products for my select group of clients.

 My most fun gig was an internship at Ithaca House Press, where I set type (is that hot or cold type, I can never figure it out…) from type trays – the “mind your p’s and q’s” kind of type – and put the pages on an old-fashioned letterpress.
 Inked the big flat disk, pulled the big handle once to ink the type, then again to press the type onto the paper… one page at a time.
 Did a little bookbinding there, too.

-After 20 years of doing this, I am still awed and grateful to have a job where I get to do artwork.
+After almost 30 years of doing this, I am still awed and grateful to have a job where I get to do artwork.